 In Teen Titans this happens to Terra when she reminds Beast Boy that he said that he'd be her friend no matter what happened.
 His response?
 "You don't have any friends."
 By her next appearance she's given up on good and is committed to killing the Titans and taking over the city for Slade.

 Beavis in Beavis and Butt-Head Do America falls into this near the end.
-After arriving in Washington and not meeting Dallas Grimes (who had promised to have sex with them when the he and Butthead made it to Washington - a lie so she could get the toxin she put into his shorts), he delves into this, crying out that they'd grow old and gray, but they were never going to score.
-The bus driver makes Beavis Get a Hold of Yourself Man by delivering a No-Holds-Barred Beatdown.
+After arriving in Washington and not meeting Dallas Grimes (who had promised to have sex with them when he and Butthead made it to Washington - a lie so she could get the toxin she put into his shorts), he delves into this, crying out that they'd grow old and gray, but they were never going to score.
+The bus driver makes Beavis Get A Hold Of Yourself Man by delivering a No-Holds-Barred Beatdown.

 Ahsoka, of all people, crosses it in the Star Wars: The Clone Wars in the finale of the fifth and final season, after the Jedi Council throw her out and almost convict her of attacking the Jedi Temple when the real culprit was Barriss Offee, who did it to show the Jedi that they've lost their way.
 Since the Council didn't trust her she can no longer trust herself, so she declines Anakin's offer of rejoining them and leaves to find her own path.

-In the episode Twilight's Kingdom Part 2, Discord after Tirek double-crosses him.
+In Twilight's Kingdom Part 2, Discord after Tirek double-crosses him.
 While trapped in their bubbles, the Mane Five are frantic and begging Twilight to not surrender her magic for them.
 Discord, however, sits still, silent and slumped over, likely reeling with regret and seeming to have just given up.
 Traitor or not, the poor guy looks broken.

 Manolo and Maria each get theirs when the other dies.
 Manolo lets Xibalba kill him in order to see Maria again, while she loses the will to oppose her father's plan to marry her to Joaquin.